Taxes

 This page applies to businesses operating in the Philippines.

-These regulations require covered entities to apply withholding tax on qualified gross remittances once applicable thresholds and conditions are met.
+In accordance with applicable BIR regulations (including Revenue Regulations No. 16-2023 and related issuances), these regulations require covered entities to apply withholding tax on qualified gross remittances once applicable thresholds and conditions are met.

 How Does Withholding Tax Work?